Terms of Reference

 - had such evidence or facts been available or taken into account, it is reasonably likely that the decision or conclusion reached in relation to the concluded complaint would have been substantially different.

-- The Office may initiate an investigation into systemic matters when the Ombudsman determines it is warranted, regardless of whether there is a specific complaint.
+- The Office may initiate an investigation into matters that affect more than one customer when the Ombudsman determines it is warranted, regardless of whether there is a specific complaint.

 - Upon completion, the results of a formal systemic investigation will be reported to the Board with individual information appropriately redacted.